In a world where guitarists want to hear themselves without hauling a ton of gear… Bonus points if you read that in the ‘movie trailer’ voice.

 Your Slammins cab can be customized with different sizes and colors of baffle piping, as well as a range of grill cloth choices.
 Speaking of the front grill, it can be easily removed if you’d like more convenient choices of mic placement.
 Or maybe you just need to clean up a bit of the beer you spilled during that last set.
 LOL!

 One of the big draws to the Slammins cab is the angled front.
 This is groovy for a few obvious reasons.
 First, you can use it for a monitor.
-I did this very thing way back in the day during band rehearsals and I wanted a little extra to hear myself over the cacophony of everything else happening.
+I used this same technique way back in the day during band rehearsals when I wanted a little extra to hear myself over the cacophony of everything else happening.

 Give them a look.
 More and more players are going to these smaller cabs for their home studios or for pairing with their Fractal Axe-Fx units in live settings.
 Mojotone can also incorporate an amp head into the fabrication process so that you end up with an awesome combo.